dtcarls/fantasy_football_chat_bot/README.md

 - TIMEZONE: The timezone that the messages will look to send in.
 (America/New_York by default)
 - INIT_MSG: The message that the bot will say when it is started (“Hi” by default, can be blank for no message)
 - TOP_HALF_SCORING: If set to True, when standings are posted on Wednesday it will also include top half scoring wins
-- RANDOM_PHRASE: If set to True, when matchups are posted on Tuesday it will also include a random phrase
+- RANDOM_PHRASE: If set to 1, when matchups, heads up report, inactive report, waiver report, and final scores are posted, will include a random phrase from a list
 - ESPN_S2: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation
 - SWID: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation
 - ESPN_USERNAME: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation **Experimental, currently not working**